-The top layer of skin is the epidermis.
-The epidermis is very thin, averaging only about 1/100 of an inch thick.
+This top layer of skin is very thin, averaging only about 1/100 of an inch thick.
 It protects the deeper layers of skin and the organs of the body from the environment.

-Cells called melanocytes are also found in the epidermis.
-These skin cells make a brown pigment called melanin, which gives the skin its tan or brown color.
+- Melanocytes: These cells make the brown pigment called melanin, which gives the skin its tan or brown color.
 It protects the deeper layers of the skin from some of the harmful effects of the sun.
 For most people, when skin is exposed to the sun, melanocytes make more of the pigment, causing the skin to tan or darken.

 The epidermis is separated from the deeper layers of skin by the basement membrane.
-This is an important structure because when a skin cancer becomes more advanced, it generally grows through this barrier and into the deeper layers.
+When a skin cancer becomes more advanced, it generally grows through this barrier and into the deeper layers.

-The middle layer of the skin is called the dermis.
-The dermis is much thicker than the epidermis.
+This middle layer of the skin is much thicker than the epidermis.
 It contains hair follicles, sweat glands, blood vessels, and nerves that are held in place by a protein called collagen, which gives the skin its elasticity and strength.

-The deepest layer of the skin is called the subcutis.
-The subcutis and the lowest part of the dermis form a network of collagen and fat cells.
+The deepest layer of the skin (the subcutis) and the lowest part of the dermis form a network of collagen and fat cells.
 The subcutis helps the body conserve heat and has a shock-absorbing effect that helps protect the body’s organs from injury.